Welcome to my vision of Pennsylvania Redware. I hand make this pottery in the traditions of the Pennsylvania German potters.

 * Early American Life Magazine *

-My sgraffito bowl is featured in the August 2017 issue.
+My sgraffito plate is pictured on page 66 of the August 2021 issue.